 |University of Missouri||Columbia, MO||4-year, public||$8,402 in-state, $22,498 out-of-state|

 |Pennsylvania State University-University Park||University Park, PA||4-year, public||$19,328 in-state, $33,142 out-of-state|

 |University of Florida||Gainesville, FL||4-year, public||$10,770 in-state, $27,335 out-of-state|

 |Ohio State University||Columbus, OH||4-year, public||$11,560 in-state, $31,032 out-of-state|

 |University of Central Florida||Orlando, FL||4-year, public||$6,916 in-state, $25,759 out-of-state|

 |University of Minnesota-Twin Cities||Minneapolis, MN||4-year, public||$15,844 in-state, $24,508 out-of-state|

 Source: *National Center for Education Statistics

 University Selection Criteria

 When choosing between master's degree programs in guidance counseling, it can be helpful to keep state educational and licensure requirements in mind.
-That way, when they finish, graduates will be prepared to take the next step toward a career in the field.
+Here are a few things to keep in mind when looking at different schools:

 - Students who plan to pursue state licensure may want to limit their search to schools accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the National Council for Accreditation of Teacher Education (NCATE).